stefanholek/kmd/README.txt

 5. It is now possible to configure the *shell_escape_characters*.
    The default set is '!'.

-6. If a *history_file* is configured, shell.Shell loads and saves the history during *preloop* and *postloop*.
+6. If a *history_file* is configured, kmd.Kmd loads and saves the history during *preloop* and *postloop*.

-7. The new *run* method encapsulates execution of a shell.Shell.
+7. The new *run* method encapsulates execution of a kmd.Kmd.

 .. _`cmd.Cmd`: http://docs.python.org/library/cmd.html
 .. _readline: http://docs.python.org/library/readline.html